UK Opposition to review impact of Covid-19 on ethnic minorities

 "It is extremely concerning to see the disproportionate toll coronavirus is taking on our BAME communities.
 We cannot afford to treat this as an issue to investigate once the crisis is over.
 We must address it now," said Starmer.
 "In the face of this national emergency, Labour will continue to work constructively with the government.
 That includes shining a light on issues where it is clear more detailed understanding is needed," he said.

-The Opposition’s review follows the UK government’s announcement that Public Health England would be leading an investigation into the factors behind the higher death rates and more severe symptoms of the novel coronavirus among Indian and other ethnic minority communities in the country.
-The first set of NHS England data broken down by ethnicity revealed this week that people of Indian-origin were among the worst affected minority groups in England, making up an estimated 3 per cent of the death rate from Covid-19.
-BAME groups made up 16.2 per cent of the overall death rate, higher than their 14 per cent proportion within the wider population.
-Figures from the UK's Intensive Care National Audit and Research Centre show that 34.5 per cent of patients in intensive care for Covid-19 were from BAME backgrounds and all 14 doctors from the National Health Service (NHS) who fell victim to the deadly virus were from ethnic minority backgrounds.
-“All the early signs suggest BAME communities and healthcare workers are disproportionately bearing the brunt of coronavirus,” said Marsha de Cordova, Labour's Shadow Secretary of State for Women and Equalities.
+The Opposition's review follows the UK government's announcement that Public Health England would be leading an investigation into the factors behind the higher death rates and more severe symptoms of the novel coronavirus among Indians and other ethnic minority communities in the country.
+The first set of NHS England data broken down by ethnicity revealed this week that people of Indian-origin were among the worst affected minority groups in England, making up an estimated 3 percent of the death rate from Covid-19.
+BAME groups made up 16.2 percent of the overall death rate, higher than their 14 percent proportion within the wider population.
+Figures from the UK's Intensive Care National Audit and Research Centre show that 34.5 percent of patients in intensive care for Covid-19 were from BAME backgrounds and all 14 doctors from the National Health Service (NHS) who fell victim to the deadly virus were from ethnic minority backgrounds.
+"All the early signs suggest BAME communities and healthcare workers are disproportionately bearing the brunt of coronavirus," said Marsha de Cordova, Labour's Shadow Secretary of State for Women and Equalities.

-“Across our frontline are huge numbers of BAME doctors, nurses, bus drivers and other BAME key workers.
+"Across our frontline is huge numbers of BAME doctors, nurses, bus drivers, and other BAME key workers.
 Every day they put themselves in harm's way to save and support the lives of others.
-We must do everything to protect them, their families and communities who have been hit hardest by the virus,” she said.
-The Labour Party has appointed a new Race Relations Adviser, campaigner and Labour peer Baroness Doreen Lawrence, to oversee the review and the wider race relations work for the party.
+We must do everything to protect them, their families, and communities who have been hit hardest by the virus," she said.
+The Labour Party has appointed a new Race Relations Adviser, campaigner and Labour peer, Baroness Doreen Lawrence, to oversee the review and the wider race relations work for the party.

 ALSO READ